timothyjward/osgi.enroute.site/_FAQ/500-gogo.md

 sponsor: OSGi™ Alliance
 ---

-The Gogo shell is a bash like shell that closely interacts with the OSGi framework.
-Gogo was designed because there is a need for a service that allows human users as well as well as programs to interact with on OSGi based system with a line based interface: a shell.
-This shell should allow interactive and string based programmatic access to the core features of the framework as well as provide access to functionality that resides in bundles.

-Shells can be used from many different sources it is therefore necessary to have a flexible scheme that allows bundles to provide shells based on telnet, the Java 6 Console class, plain Java console, serial ports, files, etc. Supporting commands from bundles should be made very lightweight and simple as to promote supporting the shell in any bundle.

-## Using the Shell

-The Gogo shell feels very bash like but has a number of differences.
-Primary, the shell uses plain data objects and their public methods as command names.
-Instead of coercing everything to strings, the shell actually manipulates objects.
-It has all the necessary features to program in it like variables and closures.
+The Gogo shell is a unix `bash` like shell for OSGi frameworks.
+However unlike `bash` (which coerces all arguments to strings), the Gogo shell manipulates data objects and their public methods as command names.
+Gogo supports programmatic features like variables and closures.

-See debug tutorial ...
+## Built-in Commands

+When interacting with a running OSGi a framework, as in the [Debug Tutorial](../tutorial/022-tutorial_osgi_runtime), if you see a `q!` prompt then you are using Gogo.

         g!
 {: .shell }

-## Standard OSGi commands
+Issue the command `help` to list available commands

+     felix:bundlelevel
+     felix:cd
+     felix:frameworklevel
+     felix:headers
+     ...
+     ...
+     gogo:cat
+     gogo:each
+     gogo:echo
+     ...
+     ...
+     scr:config
+     scr:disable
+     scr:enable
+     scr:info
+     scr:list
+{: .shell }

+Notice that the commands are grouped.
+In the above we can see three command scopes: i.e. `felix`, `gogo` & `scr`; other command groups may also be created.

+The following set of commands are immediate of use: follwoing examples using [Debug Tutorial](../tutorial/022-tutorial_osgi_runtime).

-### lb
+### felix:lb, lb

+The `felix:lb` command lists the installed bundles.

      g! lb
      START LEVEL 1